WilsonBillkia/bane/README.md

 * Tested with Python 3.69

 ## (Not required but strongly recommended)
 * DHCP host reservation.
 This can be found on all but the most basic of routers / Wireless Access Points / some NAS's.
 With this enabled your IP address stops changing on system restarts, which makes the workflow significantly more practical.
 (See the manufacturers guidance.)
-* Single Board Compute
+* Single Board Compute.
 Old pc's are great, but the open architecture means automation of OS install is quite technical in order to accomodate enterprise class network boot and install of the pc base.
 A sufficiently specified Raspberry Pi, conversely, has a tightly defined architecture which means you can securely build a system using a temporary login saved to the install media.
 Bane can then remove this login and replace it with the SSH keys of your choice.

 ## Installation Instructions: